pixelsnob/pixelsnob-site/articles/when-one-soccer-team-owns-a-park.md

 ### Some light at the end of the tunnel

 A couple of weeks ago, I was really excited to see flyers from the City asking for input on our local parks, and how Prop 68 park funds could be used for improvements.
-I thought it was a good opportunity to go and remind the City that what is really needed here is a park that is more welcoming and friendly to everyone, not just people who play organized sports.
-This does not need to cost a lot of money.

 <img src="../assets/images/flyer.jpg" alt="Propostion 68 Flyer from the City of La Habra">